 In this full day workshop, we start by covering camera settings and techniques to learn how to capture both static and flying birds.
 We’ll take a look at what makes a successful avian portrait and a successful in flight shot.
 Our falconer will then join us along with one of the stars of the show and explain a little about these fascinating creatures.

-After a buffet lunch and a chance to chat through your images we’ll move onto the most challenging by of the day!
+After a buffet lunch and a chance to chat through your images, we’ll move on to the most challenging of the day!
 Our feathery friends are about to do what they do best, and take to the skies.

 Before we move on to the next section, we’ll have a short break and debrief to ensure everyone is up to speed before the final session of the day.

-It is important to note that the welfare of all animals is the upmost priority of Appleton Photo Training, and as such we select our partners and venues based upon the ethical treatment of the animals.
-We hope that by introducing wildlife workshops that you will take these new skills into the wilderness and by sharing your photographs encourage others to enjoy and conserve our wildlife and their habitats.
+It is important to note that the welfare of all animals is the utmost priority of Appleton Photo Training; as such, we select our partners and venues based upon the ethical treatment of the animals.
+We hope that our wildlife workshops will inspire you to take your new skills into the wilderness and share your photographs, encouraging others to enjoy and conserve our wildlife and habitats.